Beats Powerbeats Fit

 • Battery life is 7 hours on Beats Powerbeats Fit and 10 hours on Google Pixel Buds 2a.

-• Battery life of charging case is 23 hours on Beats Powerbeats Fit and 27 hours on Google Pixel Buds 2a.
+• Battery life of the charging case is 23 hours on Beats Powerbeats Fit and 27 hours on Google Pixel Buds 2a.

-• Battery life with ANC is 6 hours on Beats Powerbeats Fit and 7 hours on Google Pixel Buds 2a.
+• Battery life with ANC enabled is 6 hours on Beats Powerbeats Fit and 7 hours on Google Pixel Buds 2a.

 Specs Comparison